18F/bpa-opm-eqip/RFQ.md

 \(vii) Date of submission

-a.  *Technical Understanding and Approach.* The offeror shall succinctly
+d.  *Technical Understanding and Approach.* The offeror shall succinctly
     describe level of knowledge, technical expertise and overall understanding of the requirement as set forth in the PWS.
 Technical understanding and approach description is included as part of your 7-page limitation.

-b.  *Staffing Plan.* The offeror shall submit a Staffing Plan which
+e.  *Staffing Plan.* The offeror shall submit a Staffing Plan which
     describes the offeror’s understanding of the requirements and details the number of personnel by skill level/labor category needed to satisfy the objectives and requirements of the PWS.
 All proposed